1986 Quaid-e-Azam International Tournament: Overview

 The South Korean team secured a 5–0 win over Nepal the following day.
 They led 2–0 at halftime and added three more in the second period, with goals from Kim Hyun (2), Choi Teng Kab, Lee Chil Sung, and Lee Young Jai.

 On 2 May, China recorded their fourth consecutive win by defeating Sri Lanka 3–0.
 Goals were scored by Shen Xiangfu, Liu Haiguang, and Chen Dong.
 Earlier that day, Nepal registered their only win of the tournament, beating Pakistan Whites 2–0 through goals from Umesh Pardhan and Kedar Manandhar.

 China secured the championship title with a 1–1 draw against the South Korean in their final group match.
 Duan Ju opened the scoring for China in the 11th minute, while Lee Chil Sung equalized in the second half.
 China topped the standings with an unbeaten record.
 Pakistan Greens finished as runners-up with eight points after a 5–0 win against Nepal in their final match.
 Early goals by Pakistani players Ghulam Sarwar, Muhammad Naveed, Fida Ur Rehman and Abdul Majeed set the tone, and despite Pakistan being reduced to ten men after Zafar Iqbal was sent off by the South Korean referee for a foul in the first half, they maintained dominance.
 Nepal attempted a comeback in the second half with several attacks, but goalkeeper Jamshed Rana produced key saves.
 Ghulam Sarwar scored his second, and the last goal of Pakistan in the second half of the match to complete the victory.
 The South Korean team placed third with seven points.

+After the finalisation of the tournament, Habib Bank was chosen to play two exhibition matches against China in 4 May and against Sri Lanka in 5 May at the Ibn-e-Qasim Bagh Stadium in Multan.
+The team drew by 1–1 in their match against Sri Lanka.
+In 4 May, the South Korean team was also scheduled to play against a Chakwal XI.